gerpy/rpm-install/README.md

 | Diffusion | 0.00 |
 | Brightness | 1.00 |

-The corner size of the shader is about the same size of the rounded corner of the physical size.
+The corner size of the shader is about the same size of the rounded corner of the physical RPM screen.
 It permits to get a unified look with 4:3 boxed content and full screen oversize cropped.